gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 There are some implications to this change:

 - Rendering different layouts for different pages is different.
 Use the standard React inheritance model.
-Gatsby no longer maintains or needs to maintain, separate behavior for handling layouts.
+Gatsby no longer maintains, or needs to maintain, separate behavior for handling layouts.

 - Because the "top-level component" changes between each page, React will rerender all children.
 This means that shared components previously in a Gatsby v1 layout-- like navigations-- will unmount and remount.
 This will break CSS transitions or React state within those shared components.
 If your use case requires a layout component to not unmount use [`gatsby-plugin-layout`](/packages/gatsby-plugin-layout/).